agiliq/djenofdjango/src/source/chapter2.rst

 later.

 django-admin.py is a project utility that ships with django.
-In addition to the ``startproject`` command, it also includes a lot of helper commands that can be useful while maintaining a django project.
+In addition to the ``startproject`` subcommand, it also includes a lot of helper subcommands that can be useful while maintaining a django project.

 .. note::